P233/emmet2-mode/README.md

 ## Usage

-If you are not familiar with Emmet, check https://docs.emmet.io/cheat-sheet/ first.
-New added features are listed below, and see the `test/` folder for more deatils.
+If you're not familiar with Emmet, a great place to begin is by exploring the cheat sheet found at https://docs.emmet.io/cheat-sheet/.
+New added features are listed below, and see the `test/` folder for more usage examples.

 ### Custom Options

 Emmet2-mode has three custom options:

-1. `emmet2-markup-variant` the only value is `"solid"`, let emmet2-mode output `class=` instead of `className=`
+1. `emmet2-markup-variant`: This option has a single value, `"solid"`.
+When set, emmet2-mode outputs `class=` instead of `className=`.
-2. `emmet2-css-modules-object` set the CSS Modules object convention for your project
+2. `emmet2-css-modules-object`: This option allows you to set the CSS Modules object for your project.
-3. `emmet2-class-names-constructor` set the JSX class names constructor convention for your project
+3. `emmet2-class-names-constructor`: This option allows you to set the JSX class names constructor for your project.

-They only work for expanding markups, and all of them are project-based.
-So, if you need to custom any one of them, create a `.dir-locals.el` file at the root of your project, and add the following code:
+These options only work for expanding markups, and they are all project-based.
+If you need to customize any of them, create a `.dir-locals.el` file at the root of your project and add the following code:

 ```elisp
 ((web-mode . ((emmet2-markup-variant . "solid")